-David Jones.
-The first record of work undertaken by them was in May of
+Jones.
+The first record of work undertaken by them was

-Charles Jackson of Middleton, through whom Sellers met Wood.
-Sellers
+by Charles Jackson of Middleton, through whom Sellers

 In 1906 Sellers designed an office building for Dronsfield Brothers of Oldham.
 It was a significant departure from any of his previous work.
 The building had a flat reinforced-concrete roof but no overt Greek Classicism which he favoured.
 It had a very simple outline but exhibited a refinement of detail.
 The building was clad in grey granite and green glazed brick both of which were self-cleansing.
 This made it resistant to air pollution and preserved the detail.
 The structure was divided from the street by a screen of cast iron railings.
 As you can see in the photograph taken in 2001 somebody saw fit, at some point, to paint the glazed bricks blue.
 This not only negated the self-cleaning nature of the glazed bricks but now that it has started to peel it does little to enhance the appearance of the building.